datacarpentry/image-processing/_episodes/06-blurring.md

 ## Other methods of blurring

 The Gaussian blur is a way to apply a low-pass filter in skimage.
-It is often used to remove Gaussian (i. e., random) noisw from the image.
+It is often used to remove Gaussian (i. e., random) noise from the image.
 For other kinds of noise, e.g. "salt and pepper" or "static" noise, a median filter is typically used.
 See the [`skimage.filter` documentation](https://scikit-image.org/docs/dev/api/skimage.filters.html#module-skimage.filters)